xlang-ai/instructor-embedding/README.md

 This repository contains the code and pre-trained models for our paper [One Embedder, Any Task: Instruction-Finetuned Text Embeddings](https://arxiv.org/abs/2212.09741)

-We introduce **Instructor**👨‍🏫, an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) by simply providing the task instruction, without any finetuning.
-Instructor achieves sota on 70 diverse embedding tasks!
+We introduce **Instructor**👨‍🏫, an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) **by simply providing the task instruction, without any finetuning**. **Instructor**👨‍ achieves sota on 70 diverse embedding tasks!
 <p align="center">
   <img src="instructor.png" width="100%" align="middle" class="center"/>
 </p>